 Your crawl space dehumidifier will need to handle 125 cubic feet of air per minute.

-As you can see, a crawl space dehumidifier is a vital part of keeping your house in proper order, and it is vital that you use one to protect your health.
-You may find that a crawl space fan being installed in your crawl space will help your house to remain in good condition, and you can easily find a crawl space fan for a fairly low price.
+As you can see, a crawl space dehumidifier is a vital part of keeping your house in proper order, and you must use one to protect your health.
+You may find that a crawl space fan being installed in your crawl space will help your house to remain in good condition, and you can easily find a crawl space fan for a reasonably low price.